fact-benchmark/factbenchmark/documentation.md

 # Hero section

 title: API Documentation (v0.5)
-description: This API aims to provide an independent, collective, shared resource by which researchers working in the field can colllaborate to push the state of the art in realtime factcheck detection.
+description: This API aims to provide an independent, collective, shared resource by which researchers working in the field can collaborate to push the state of the art in realtime factcheck detection.

 # Page navigation
 page_nav: